catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 ### Cyber

 Cyber determines the character's ability to interface with computers, hack devices, engage in electronic and cyber warfare and defend against cyber intrusions.
+It's more a measure of hardware and processing power than anything else, and a Cyber rating can be obtained by using external equipment.

+!!! info The Cybernetic Brain
+	A character must have a Cybernetic Brain to obtain a Cyber rating, which enables them to backup their QDC.
+On the other hand this also makes them vulnerable to [[cyber-warfare#cyberjacking|Cyberjacking]].

 Cyber determines how many **Apps** you can have installed.
-Apps are your weapons when using Combat Hacks.
-Read more about this on [[cyber-warfare|Cyber Warfare section]].
+Apps are your weapons when using Combat Hacks, but can also be spent on general purpose [[gear#Utility Apps|Utility Apps]].
+Read more about uses on Cyber attribute on [[cyber-warfare|Cyber Warfare section]].

 | Cyber | Description     | Apps |
 | ----- | --------------- | ---- |